vlizBE/stac-browser/README.md

 # STAC Browser

-**NOTE:** This branch extends the 'edito' branch.
-Its purpose is to provide an application that runs on a Docker server and is embedded within the EDITO Datalab app via an iframe.
+**NOTE:** This branch extends the 'edito' branch, which contains modifications of the STAC Browser styling to match the EDITO Datalab.
+The purpose of the 'edito-iframe' branch is to provide an application that runs on a Docker server and is embedded in the EDITO Datalab app via an iframe.
 To enable communication between the STAC Browser and the EDITO Datalab app, and to support URL synchronization, a message bus has been added.

 STAC Browsers are hosted on Vliz Docker servers and are accessed through subfolders, e.g. /stacbrowser/edito/.
 To build the Docker image and start the Docker container, use the following Docker commands:
 - docker build --build-arg pathPrefix="/stacbrowser/edito/" --build-arg historyMode="hash" -t edito-stac-browser .
-- docker run --name edito-stac-browser -d --restart always -p 28081:8080 edito-stac-browser or run the compose.yaml with the following command:
+- docker run --name edito-stac-browser -d --restart always -p 28081:8080 edito-stac-browser

+or run the compose.yaml with the following command:
 - docker compose up -d --build

 Once the container is running, the STAC Browser can be accessed at: http://localhost:28081/stacbrowser/edito/.

+The URL subfolder has to be added as pathPrefix of the build to compile static assets and prevent loading issues in the browser, e.g. MIME type errors.
+The historyMode is set to "hash" for the STAC browser deployment to prevent routing conflicts with the parent website’s backend router, while leaving its routing configuration untouched.

+The catalogUrl in config.js specifies the STAC Browser API endpoint.
+It should end with /data to enable the STAC Browser’s search functionality (http://docker.vliz.be:28081/stacbrowser/edito/#/search?.searchtype=items).

 ---